 The purpose of this platform is

-- report ito promote safe and responsible use of drones in humanitarian settings with a comprehensive country wide Humanitarian Drone Network.
+- to promote safe and responsible use of drones in humanitarian settings with a comprehensive country wide Humanitarian Drone Network.

 - to engage in all activities related to disaster management; risk assessment; damage & loss assessment; hazard mapping and its forecasting; and climate change mapping, adaptation and mitigation; etc in order to help all stakeholders including governments and other humanitarian actors in decision making for quick, accurate, and appropriate interventions.